Super Lawyers

 Twin Transfusion Syndrome (TTTS) Malpractice

-TwinsTwin-to-twin transfusion syndrome (TTTS) is a rare condition that occurs in some pregnancies in which identical twins are sharing the same placenta (monochorionic pregnancies).
-Normally each fetus has its own separate placenta.
-Monochorionic twin pregnancies occur when identical twins end up sharing a single placenta.
-When this occurs the blood vessels attaching each twin’s umbilical cord to the placenta may become abnormally connected resulting in TTTS.
+Twin-to-twin transfusion syndrome (TTTS) is a rare condition that occurs in some pregnancies in which identical twins are sharing the same placenta (monochorionic pregnancies).
+Normally, each fetus has its own separate placenta.
+Monochorionic twin pregnancies occur when identical twins share a single placenta.
+When this occurs, the blood vessels attaching each twin’s umbilical cord to the placenta may become abnormally connected, resulting in TTTS.

 TTTS causes abnormal disparity in blood circulation between the twins.
 The abnormal blood vessel connections inside the shared placenta cause blood to be diverted away from one twin (the “donor”) and circulated to the other twin (the “recipient”).
-The end result is that the donor twin ends up not getting enough blood supply from the placenta while the recipient twin is getting too much blood from the placenta.
+The end result is that the donor twin ends up not getting enough blood supply from the placenta, while the recipient twin is getting too much blood from the placenta.
 This can be very serious because blood circulation from the placenta is the key to fetal life and development.
-All of the oxygen and nutrients the fetus needs to survive and grown comes from maternal blood exchange through the placenta.
+All of the oxygen and nutrients the fetus needs to survive and grow come from maternal blood exchange through the placenta.

 Dangers of TTTS

-When TTTS occurs the donor twin is deprived of blood supply from the placenta and the condition progressively gets worse.
+When TTTS occurs, the donor twin is deprived of blood supply from the placenta, and the condition progressively gets worse.
 The donor baby’s system responds to the lack of blood by circulating all available blood supply to the brain and the heart.
 Meanwhile, blood is diverted away from secondary organs.
 If not corrected, the donor twin will eventually die from organ failure.
-If the donor twin dies it immediately puts the recipient twin at high risk of death or injury.
+If the donor twin dies, it immediately puts the recipient twin at high risk of death or injury.

 Diagnosis of TTTS

-TTTS is diagnosed clinically based on a various symptoms, most of which are apparent from ultrasound images.
+TTTS is diagnosed clinically based on various symptoms, most of which are apparent from ultrasound images.
 These include disparities in amniotic fluid levels (one twin has too little while the other twin has too much amniotic fluid).
-TTTS is a progressive condition meaning it gets worse over time.
+TTTS is a progressive condition, meaning it gets worse over time.
 This means that early diagnosis and intervention is critically important.

 Accurate diagnosis of TTTS can be difficult because there is no easy way for doctors to look inside the placenta and see if abnormal blood vessel connections have formed.
 However, since TTTS is a condition that can only occur in monochorionic pregnancies, the starting point for any TTTS diagnosis is identifying whether identical twins are sharing a single placenta.
 Making this determination can and should occur fairly early on in the pregnancy.
 Once the pregnancy is classified as monochorionic, doctors will carefully monitor for clinical symptoms of TTTS.